cutright/DVH-Analytics-Bokeh/install_notes.md

 `$ dvh settings` or `$ dvh settings_simple`
 * Must import data via the admin GUI or `$ dvh import` prior to running the main Bokeh app.

-If you do not install this software with pip install, please replace any reference to `$ dvh` below with `$ python start.py` and run from the dvh directory within this code.
 DVH Analytics relies on Bokeh to create web servers/pages for the GUIs, so it's best to follow this guide as this app may not behave in the way you might expect from a traditional python app.